heitorfoschiani/AuthManagementAPI/README.md

 ## Starting a new project on top of this
 1. Make sure you have knowledge about Flask and Flask-RESTX;

-2. Create a new blueprint folder on "APIAuthenticationManagement -> app -> api -> blueprints";
+2. Create a new blueprint folder on "APIAuthManagement -> app -> api -> blueprints";

 3. Following the existing bluepirint structure "auth_management", create the same folders and files:
     ```